a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 This will prevent all those updates from being re-imported up the chain of instances.
 Since they exist in all higher instances, there's no need to migrate them upwards.

+#### 5. Import in-progress update sets

+Import all open update sets from before the clone.
+You can import by loading the exported XML file into the instance, then visiting the Remote Update Sets table **(check that this is correct and/or well phrase)**.

-5. Import all open update sets from before the clone and mark them all as In Progress.
+Find the newly created local update sets for the imported ones and mark them as In Progress, so that you can continue to work on them.

 6. Insert all uncommitted remote update sets and all their contents.
 Don't commit them into the system.
   - Do not press "Retrieve Remote Update Sets", whatever you do!
 This will cause you a major headache.
 7. Perform all post-clone checks that you identified before the clone, e.g. branding and portals.